lorran-mariuba/inheritance5/README.md

 # Abstract Class e Method
 This little project is about a class Person with two subclasses (Physical Person and Company).

-Class Person is an abstract class with name, annualIncome and an abstract method called tax;
+Class Person is an abstract class with name, annualIncome and an abstract method called tax.
 Class Physical Person has healthExpenditures and extends Class Person.
 Class Company has number of employees and extends Class Person.